UrsZeidler/ethereum-misc/setup-privatechain-geth/README.md

 * `setup-private-chain.sh` used to setup the chain, it writes the customized genesis.json and initialize the blockchain
 * `start-private-chain.sh` start the created chain without a miner
 * `start-private-chain-miner.sh` start the private chain with a miner

+To create some accounts start the `start-private-chain.sh` script with the console parameter and create accounts in the geth console.